By Meera | Jan 2026

 In Punjab, Lohri is celebrated on the eve of Sankranti.

+Bonfires are lit as the sun sets.
 People gather around, singing traditional songs

 Offerings like sesame seeds, jaggery, and peanuts are made to the fire